 With the expansion of mobile and touch devices, there is now a wide variety of screen sizes to account for.
-Rather than building for fixed sizes, modern web development specifies responsive layouts as the most efficient solution.
+Rather than building for fixed sizes, make sure the layout can respond to different screen sizes.

-The WCAG guideline also cautions against reflow specifically, which refers to scrolling in both directions.
-This makes interacting with content very difficult and can be avoided by using responsive layouts.
+The WCAG guideline cautions against overflow specifically, which refers to scrolling in both directions.
+Overflow makes interacting with content difficult and can be avoided using responsive layouts.

 How to Implement This

-Ensure the content is responsive and fits within the viewport (i.e. the area of a web page that's visible to the user).
+Ensure the content is responsive and fits within the viewport (the area of a web page that's visible to the user).
 If the user resizes the viewport, make sure that this doesn’t hide content or cause scrolling in two directions.

-CSS for a container with decorative elements that will extend beyond the viewport
+Here is CSS for a container with decorative elements that will extend beyond the viewport:

 How to design for responsive layouts

-A responsive layout ensures that the same content can be displayed across multiple viewport sizes without wonky things happening or content mysteriously disappearing.
+A responsive layout ensures that the same content can be displayed across multiple viewport sizes without it looking weird or without content mysteriously disappearing.

-Typically, responsive grid column widths don't change significantly but the number of columns changes per viewport size.
+Typically, responsive grid column widths don't change significantly, but the number of columns does change per viewport size.
 This usually means 12 columns for desktop sizes, 8 columns for tablet sizes, and 4 columns for mobile sizes.

-Here are helpful articles for building and using for responsive grids:
+Here are helpful articles for building and using responsive grids: